LakeinLove/Mage-The-Awakening/Peoples/Supernal Entities/Supernal Entities.md

 ---

-The Supernal Realms and their relative Ruling Arcana describe the nature of the Supernal Beings that originate from them.
+The Supernal Realms and their relative Ruling [[Arcanum|Arcana]] describe the nature of the Supernal Beings that originate from them.

 They are divided into #Recondite and #Manifest beings, depending on if their [[Arcanum|Arcana]] is #Subtle or #Gross.